nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below are example usage scenarios and how the note feature behaves at each step.

-### [Proposed] Gradebook Feature
+### [Proposed] Grade Feature
 ####Proposed Implementation
-The proposed gradebook feature is to facilitate the user to keep track of his/her own grades of different subjects for reference, which are internally stored as `gradeList`.
+The proposed grade feature is to facilitate the user to keep track of his/her own grades of different subjects for reference and future study plan, which are internally stored as `GradeBook`.
 Additionally, it implements the following operations:
 * `Add a grade` - Add a grade record to user's GradeBook
 * `Delete a grade` - Delete an existing grade record at specified index